hit9/bitproto/docs/performance.rst

 compute-intensive microcontrollers.
 I recommend to use the optimization mode when:

 * Performance-sensitive scenarios, where ``100μs`` means totally different with ``10μs``.
-* The firmwares of communication ends are always upgraded together, thus the backward-compatibility is not so important.
+* The firmwares of communication ends are always upgraded together, thus the forward-compatibility is not so important.
 * Firmware updates are not frequent, even only once for a long time.

 Specially, for the scenario that firmware-upgrading of communication ends have to be processed partially,